-Through its previous long-range planning, Palomar College established a district configuration designed to serve its community, including the San Marcos Campus, three education centers in Escondido, Fallbrook, and Rancho Bernardo, and an education site on Camp Pendleton.
+Through its previous long-range planning, Palomar College established a district configuration designed to serve its community, including the San Marcos Campus, three education centers in Escondido, Rancho Bernardo, and Fallbrook, and an education site on Camp Pendleton.
 As the District continues to plan for all its sites, its education centers should each have specific anchor programs where a student can earn a degree or certificate and access the full range of services.
 To enhance the student experience at the Centers and sites, Palomar College should develop meaningful ways to connect them with the San Marcos Campus through campus events, intercollegiate sports, and art, for example.

 The student listening sessions elicited three consistent topics: 1) appreciation for the responsiveness of faculty and staff in providing support services at the Centers and sites; 2) a need for additional student gathering spaces; and 3) food services offered during all hours of operation.
-Also common to the Escondido, Fallbrook, and Rancho Bernardo education centers is the opportunity for Palomar College to strengthen relationships with area high schools and expand dual enrollment.
+Also common to the Escondido, Rancho Bernardo, and Fallbrook, Education Centers is the opportunity for Palomar College to strengthen relationships with area high schools and expand dual enrollment.

-EDUCATIONAL VISION PLAN SECTION 1.3EVP
+EDUCATIONAL VISION PLAN SECTION 1.3 EVP